lmdlab/lmdlab.github.io/_pages/recruitment.md

 Thank you for your interest in joining the Wimmer Learning Memory and Decision Lab!

-## Postdoctoral researcher, research assistant, and graduate students
+## Postdoctoral researcher and graduate students

-We are looking to for members at many levels to join our growing lab.
+We are looking to for new people to join our growing lab.
 Please contact Elliott Wimmer directly for information!